KaterinGorbachev/Python_basics/hangman_python.md

 ```

-Then making the hang with a specific length
+Then is making the hang with a specific length

 ```python